Dashcam Uses Explained

 If the footage captures the above, a police officer will review it and make a decision on how best to proceed.

 If they do, a Notice of Intended Prosecution (NIP) will be filed and sent to the registered keeper of the vehicle in question.
 This is effectively to inform potential defendants that they could be prosecuted for an offence that they have committed.

 Can police take your dashcam?

 Under the Police and Criminal Evidence (PACE) Act 1984, the police are legally allowed to take your dashcam if they believe footage on it can be used as evidence of, or in relation to an offence.

 The police can deem it necessary to seize your dashcam to prevent evidence from being lost, concealed, altered or destroyed.

-Yes, dashcams provide valuable information for the authorities and, in the result of a court case, they can provide evidence that would otherwise have been left to conjecture and hearsay.
+Yes, dashcams provide valuable information for the authorities and, in the result of a court case, they can provide evidence both for and against you that would otherwise have been left to conjecture and hearsay.

 However, the footage given can only be used as evidence if it clearly shows important details such as a number plate.

 Dashcams are excellent at capturing the situation.